casus/where2test/README.md

 2. Runs an optimizer *(Need to correctly define the objective function and constraints)*

-3. Output a GeoJSON file with the optimized quantity as an attribute *(Overwrites all other properties, only one of the available solutions is printed out)*
+3. Output a GeoJSON file with the optimized quantity as an attribute

 # Usage